GorGylka/FREESTOR/README.md

 USDT  0xbcb360031be3fc6a134b95d1bf20ede5da801921

-Any donation above $5 - your nickname gets into the Credits list
+Any donation above $5 - your nickname gets into the Credits list in future releases

 Сontact me for your username